Posts

 Murga on the dancefloor

 The Canarian Murga competition 2024 held in Santa Cruz de Tenerife was won last night by Los Bambones from San Cristóbal de La Laguna.
 What's he on about?, I hear you ask.
 Well, Murga is a choral artform perfected in the Canary Islands, and particularly Tenerife and Gran Canaria, where choirs of at least twenty, often wearing clown costumes with painted faces, sing tight harmonies acapella-style, acompanied only by percussion and kazoos.
-What they sing about is the interesting thing as the subject matter is highly political and satirical, providing a scathing commentary on contemporary issues by sending up politicians and calling out corruption and general idiocy in public life.
+What they sing about is the interesting thing as the subject matter is highly political, satirical and scatalogical; providing a scathing commentary on contemporary issues by sending up politicians and calling out corruption and general idiocy in public life.
 As such, it is hugely popular and seems to occupy the public space which in the UK used to be taken by Spitting Image and today by Have I Got News For You and Mock the Week on TV and Dead Ringers on Radio.4.
-It is closely linked to Carnaval in Santa Cruz de Tenerife and Las Palmas de Gran Canaria, althou
+It is closely linked to Carnaval in Santa Cruz de Tenerife and Las Palmas de Gran C

 Lad's Army